Composite asymmetric dark matter with a dark photon portal: Multimessenger tests: Introduction

-In this work, we consider composite ADM models with a dark photon portal based on dark QCD and dark quantum electrodynamics (QED)~\cite{Ibe:2018juk}.
-The asymmetry in the SM sector is assumed to be generated through the thermal leptogenesis~\cite{Fukugita:1986hr} at high temperature, and then the generated asymmetry is shared to the dark sector through a portal interaction between two sectors.
-Below the decoupling temperature of the portal interactions, asymmetries in the two sectors are separately conserved.
-After the strong depletion of the symmetric components of the dark baryons, the dark sector contains the large entropy density that is carried by dark mesons.
-This can be problematic in cosmology since two sectors are in thermal contact in the early Universe.
-Dark photons play an important role in releasing the entropy density: dark mesons are depleted by their annihilation and decay into dark photons.
-The dark photon decays into pairs of the SM fermions through kinetic mixing with the SM photon, and it releases the entropy of the dark sector into the SM sector.
+In this work, we consider composite ADM models with a dark photon portal based on dark quantum chromodynamics (QCD) and dark quantum electrodynamics (QED)~\cite{Ibe:2018juk}.
+The asymmetry in the SM sector, generated in the early Universe (via such as the thermal leptogenesis~\cite{Fukugita:1986hr}), is shared to the dark sector through a portal interaction between two sectors.
+The portal interaction plays an important role in not only sharing generated asymmetry in two sectors but also exploring the signature of the composite ADM models.
+Since the portal interaction connects ``dark matter number'' with lepton number, it also causes the DM decay into the standard model (SM) leptons: in particular, the dark nucleon decays into the dark meson and antineutrino~\cite{Fukuda:2014xqa}.